Re3899Ed/XCs8T5gMY/GLRFEU/s6sx/learning-process_6F8d_1749297000.md

 6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")
-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Meta's open source projects.
+to do this once to work on any of Meta's open source projects.

 Complete your CLA here: <https://code.facebook.com/cla>